 - Loss of appetite

-If any of these symptoms are unusual for you, and they persist, it's important to see your doctor.
+If any of these symptoms are unusual for you, and they persist for more than 4 weeks, it's important to see your doctor.

 It is important to know these symptoms, but it is equally important to know bowel cancer often develops without symptoms.
 What's more, having these symptoms does not mean you have bowel cancer, as they may be caused by other conditions.
-For example, rectal bleeding may be the result of haemorrhoids or piles.1 However, if you do have any of these symptoms you should see your doctor as soon as possible.
+For example, rectal bleeding may be the result of haemorrhoids or piles.1 However, if you do have blood in your poo just once, or any of these symptoms for more than 4 weeks, you should see your doctor as soon as possible.

-There are a number of things you can do to help reduce your chances (risk) of developing bowel cancer including:7
+There are a number of things you can do to help reduce your chances (risk) of developing bowel cancer including:4

-- If eligible take part in the National Bowel Cancer Screening Program
+- Take part in the National Bowel Cancer Screening Program

 - Quit smoking